yitsushi/totp-cli/README.md

 ```

 ```
-add-token [namespace] [account]   Add new token change-password                   Change password generate <namespace> <account>    Generate a specific OTP import <input-file>               Import tokens from a yaml file. instant                           Generate an OTP from TOTP_TOKEN or stdin without the Storage backend version                           Print current version of this application delete <namespace> [account]      Delete an account or a whole namespace dump                              Dump all available namespaces or accounts under a namespace list [namespace]                  List all available namespaces or accounts under a namespace update                            Check and update totp-cli itself help [command]                    Display this help or a command specific help
+version                                     Print current version of this application delete <namespace> [account]                Delete an account or a whole namespace dump                                        Dump all available namespaces or accounts under a namespace instant                                     Generate an OTP from TOTP_TOKEN or stdin without the Storage backend update                                      Check and update totp-cli itself list [namespace]                            List all available namespaces or accounts under a namespace set-prefix [namespace] [account] [prefix]   Set prefix for a token add-token [namespace] [account]             Add new token change-password                             Change password generate <namespace> <account>              Generate a specific OTP import <input-file>                         Import tokens from a yaml file. help [command]                              Display this help or a command specific help
 ```

 ### Usage